 The program is aproximately 3900 bytes long and requires another 900 while it runs.
 Be sure that you have enough memory available for the program and your Text file.
 The program is called "ED", it is on three magnetic cards.
+Be sure you have run VisiCalc at least once after installing that module before running this program (no damage, just won't run correctly).
 Once it is in your computer enter ED and press RTN.
 The computer will ask you for the name of a Text file.
 Enter the name of a file in RAM, a new file name, or the name of a Text file on mass storage.
 If the file is not in RAM the computer will ask you if you would like to create a New file or Load one that already exists.
-The file becomes the edit file.
-So there must not be an unnamed workfile with data in it or becomes the edit file, so there must not be an unnamed workfile with data in it or the program will stop with an error.
-Either PURGE or NAME the workfile and then enter CENT and press RTN, the program will continue at the file name prompt.
+The file becomes the edit file, so there must not be an unnamed workfile with data in it or the program will stop with an error.
+Either PURGE or NAME the workfile and then enter CDNT and press RTN, the program will continue at the file name prompt.
 If you had asked the program to load a file and it either did not exist on mass storage or was the wrong file type or other error the program will also stop and display an appropriate error message.
-Once you have the file assigned you are ready to edit the file.
+To see a CATALL enter no file name at all, CAT ":M2" by entering a "?".